 Now that you know how to create your marketing plan, here are some essentials that you’ll want to include in it.

 There are a variety of ways that you can increase your SEO (search engine optimization) for free.
 First, start by writing content-rich, relevant copy for your blog and website.
 Go through your existing copy and spruce it up.
 Take advantage of free online directories and other sites that will link to yours for free.
 Increasing links to your site will also help raise your site in search engine results.

 Facebook, Twitter, LinkedIn, Instagram, and Pinterest — they’re all free, and many people are using them to network and successfully market their businesses.
 Each platform is a bit different, but the purpose is the same: connect with others.
 You could connect with potential business partners, future customers, or even future employees.

 Social media allows you to interact easily, share promotional information, recruit customers, and spread the word about your company.
 Links to social media sites can also benefit your SEO.

 Are you in contact with your customer base on a regular basis?
 If not, you should be.
-There are several sites that offer free e-newsletter services.
+There are several sites that offer free e-newsletter services, like Constant Contact and ConvertKit.
 You can place a sign-up box on your site to increase your subscribers.
-Then, once a month or so, you can update them about coupons, special promotions, new products and more.
+Then, once a month or so, you can update them about coupons, special promotions, new products, and more.
 This strategy can increase top-of-mind awareness, and a coupon or other call-to-action can translate your subscribers into paying customers.